Manthan-23/simple-fund-transfer-audit/README.md

   > even though there was enough balance.
 The fix was to `parseFloat` the amount value.

 - After the above issue, I tested various kinds of input in the `Amount field` like ( 'abcd', 'abcd10', '10abcd' ), to handle this kind of inputs I took some help from AI to genearate a `regex` which i can apply on the input field.

+### -> Effectiveness Score

+`Score: 4 / 5`

+AI tools help a lot in brainstorming the project before starting on it, thus they help in getting a better idea of how to approach a project or its final solution in the right way.

+AI tools significantly reduced development time for boilerplate code and initial logic.
+Manual debugging and refinements were also required to ensure correct transaction handling, data integrity and ACID compliance.

+Additionally, AI tools facilitated the design of the frontend with ease, saving time and effort.

 ---